 At this point, Steve’s incarceration is purely political due to his wrongful conviction.
 Steve is not a threat to society, nor has he ever been a threat to society.
 With good legal representation, Steve will, at last, have the due process of law that he is entitled to.
 Most rights are taken from a prisoner, but the due process of law is not one of them.

-This is an effort to obtain signatures for Steve's release.
-Steve has not lived a single day of his life since he was an 18 year old kid, but has instead had to survive each day because prison is truly one of the evilest kinds of hell on earth, and the Nevada prison system is ranked second in the nation as one of the worst.
+This is an effort to obtain signatures for Steve to bring him the long-awaited justice that he fully deserves.
+Steve has not lived a single day of his life since he was an 18 year old kid, but has instead had to survive each day because prison is truly one of the evilest kinds of hell on earth, and the Nevada Prison System is ranked as one of the worst in the nation.
 Although Steve has had to endure a life full of heartbreak, rejection, physical harm, and utter disappointment, he has held fast to his faith and has never let the root of bitterness take hold.

-Any help you could give Steve to gain his life back from the clutches of a corrupt legal system will be deeply appreciated.
+Any help you could give Steve to gain his life back from the clutches of a corrupt legal system is deeply appreciated.
 Thank you for your time, and may God bless you.